 These days my husband Eric, our cocker spaniel Foo, and I call SW Florida our home.
 I love going on walks in the woods, riding my bikes along the trails here in the area and of course going for walks along the shoreline at sundown.

-My mission is for my art is to bring awareness to the fact that we are in danger of losing so many species worldwide and to help support conservation efforts through the sale of my art.
+My Vision for my art is to bring awareness to the fact that we are in danger of losing so many species worldwide and to help support conservation efforts through the sale of my art.